 If you are over 18 you need to bring in current photo ID.
 Acceptable ID would include a driver’s license, State issued ID card, passport, immigration card, etc. and must be current (not expired).
 Out of State driver’s license and foreign passports are acceptable.

-You must also bring along a 2nd piece of documentation to verify your Broward County address.
-Examples of this would include:
+You must also bring along a current / non-expired 2nd piece of documentation to verify your Broward County address.
+Examples of this include:

 If you are 16-17 you are able to get a Library Card with your school photo ID and proof of local address.